 A Decree Absolute was the final order issued by a court that finalised divorce or dissolution.

 After a divorcing couple received their Decree Nisi, they had to wait six weeks and one day before applying for the Decree Absolute.
-However, sometimes, divorcing couples would choose to wait until they had agreed on a financial settlement before applying for the Decree Absolute.
+However, sometimes, divorcing couples would choose to wait until they had agreed on a divorce settlement before applying for the Decree Absolute.

 What is the difference between a Decree Nisi and a Decree Absolute?